Philadelphia Auto Show

 The show is the largest consumer event in the Pennsylvania Convention Center every year.
 It annually influences billions in consumer sales.
 If you come to the event because you are in the market for a new vehicle, chances are you will leave the event knowing exactly what you are going to buy.
 But don’t worry if you’re not in the market for a new ride!
 With more than 700 vehicles on display ranging from pre-production models to classics to exotics and then some, there is something for everyone to enjoy.

 In addition to its top-notch entertainment factor, the Philadelphia Auto Show also prides itself on its philanthropic giving.
 All proceeds from its annual charity preview, the Black Tie Tailgate, benefit Children’s Hospital of Philadelphia.
 To date, more than $8.7 million has been raised via the Black Tie Tailgate for CHOP.
-In addition, the Auto Dealers Association of Greater Philadelphia donates $1.00 from every Auto Show ticket sold to the Auto Dealers CARing for Kids Foundation.
+In addition, the Auto Dealers Association of Greater Philadelphia donates a portion from every Auto Show ticket sold to the Auto Dealers CARing for Kids Foundation.
 The Foundation uses the funds for programs benefiting area children like its Driving Away the Cold effort, which provides brand new winter coats to kids that need them most.

 The 2020 Philadelphia Auto Show is scheduled for February 8-17 at the Pennsylvania Convention Center.
 For updates, please monitor phillyautoshow.com.